The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Mincemeat Matters: Robertson’s is ideal, but any high-quality mincemeat will do.
 Murray’s originally used the Rose and Laflamme brand, which is no longer available.

 Scaling Up: This recipe doubles beautifully.
-Use a 2L mold and add one hour to steaming time for the traditional method, or 20 additional minutes for Instant Pot.
+Use a 2L mold and add one hour to steaming time for the traditional method, or 20 additional minutes for the Instant Pot.

 Individual Portions: For restaurant-style presentation, use individual pudding molds.
 Steam for 45 minutes in an Instant Pot or 1.5 hours traditionally.

 Test for Doneness: The pudding is ready when it’s firm to the touch and a skewer inserted comes out clean.
-Don’t worry if the top looks slightly moist—that’s normal.
+Don’t worry if the top looks slightly moist, that’s normal.

-📦 Storage & Serving Suggestions
+📦 Storage and Serving Suggestions

 Serving: Serve warm with hot Murray’s vanilla custard sauce (the authentic pairing), fresh cream, or whipped cream.
 Garnish with fresh berries and a dusting of powdered sugar for elegant presentation.